cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 As an alternative to running the setup wizard, you can onboard a device using the public API.
 This may be useful if you want to onboard several devices in bulk.

-Follow this procedure:

 1. We recommend you factory reset the device before you start.

 If the device is already registered to Control Hub, you may proceed without factory resetting first.

 2. Set a password on the device: